 You don't have to break the bank to kit yourself out with a decent air rifle.
 Mat Manning suggests some reliable options for less than £500

 One of the greatest appeals of airgun shooting is its affordability.
-For a few hundred pounds — and sometimes significantly less — you can pick up an air rifle that should give years of reliable service.
+For a few hundred pounds you can pick up an air rifle that should give years of reliable service.

 They may not be high-end models boasting pinpoint long-range precision and beautifully sculpted and figured walnut stocks, but these air rifles are capable of much more than simply toppling tins in the backyard.
 Even the cheaper ones produce muzzle energy approaching the 12ft/lb legal limit, as well as being powerful and accurate enough to despatch cleanly small pests such as rats, grey squirrels, rabbits, pigeons and corvids, as long as they are set up properly and used over sensible ranges.

-The Remington Express package may come in at just £159.95, but its looks, feel and performance significantly outperform its modest asking price.
+This is a traditionally styled, good-value gun that looks and feels better than its modest asking price might suggest.
 The kit even includes a telescopic sight and mounts.
 A classic break-barrel springer, it is styled to look like a traditional Sporter and housed in an ambidextrous hardwood stock, with chequering on the fore-end and pistol grip, and an effective ventilated rubber recoil pad.

 The Express weighs around 7lb 8oz without the scope fitted and is 45in long.
 The barrel is relatively long at 18in, but the extra leverage makes easy work of the cocking stroke.
 Engineering is tidy throughout and the breech lock-up mechanism is secure.

 Adjustable fibre-optic sights come fitted but most people will want to use the supplied scope (4×32) to make the most of this airgun’s accuracy potential.
 Other features include resettable automatic safety catch and two-stage trigger.